 There was also a high level of interest in human capital, and the sense of crisis about securing human resources and the active participation of diverse human resources were once again highly recognized.
-As a construction company, the handing down of technical skills remains an important issue, and the opinions and suggestions given from the ions and requests are listened to and feedback is provided not only through dialogue between the president and employees but also via regular one-on-one meetings within departments and at worksites.
+As a construction company, the handing down of technical skills remains an important issue, and the opinions and suggestions given from the perspective of those who work on the front lines were filled with sincerity and enthusiasm.